 SWAM (Synchronous Waves Acoustic Modeling) is a proprietary technology conceived by Stefano Lucato and further developed by Emanuele Parravicini.
-It combines concepts of Physical Modeling, Behavioral Modeling with the Multi-Vector/Phase-Synchronous Sampling technique.
+It combines concepts of Physical Modeling and Behavioral Modeling with the Multi-Vector/Phase-Synchronous Sample-Morphing technique.

-The SWAM technology is best suited for multi-vector expressive acoustic instruments, i.e. instruments that require continuous input energy and control by the musician on several dimensions at the same time, especially for woodwinds, brass and bowed strings.
+The SWAM technology is best suited for multi-vector expressive acoustic instruments, i.e., instruments that require continuous input energy and control by the musician on several dimensions at the same time, particularly for woodwinds, brass, and bowed strings.

-SWAM is currently declined in two different engines: SWAM-W and SWAM-S.
+SWAM is currently applied in two different engines: SWAM-W and SWAM-S.

 SWAM-B models the Brass intruments (Mutes included), SWAM-W is most suitable for modeling Woodwinds, while SWAM-S is most suitable for modeling Bowed Strings.